Ashnoori/ARUL/README.md

 # ARUL
-Attention-based RUL --> IEEE Aerospace Conference
+Attention-based RUL --> LIKE 2022